 Get Pregnancy Travel Advise from Your Doctor

-Even if you have been experiencing no complications, it is recommended that you consult with your obstetrician about how to travel while pregnant, to help ensure a healthy and safe trip for you and your baby.
-Women with higher-risk pregnancy may be advised against traveling.
+Even if you have been experiencing no complications, it is recommended that you consult with your obstetrician about traveling while pregnant to help ensure a healthy and safe trip for you and your baby.
+Women with higher-risk pregnancies may be advised against traveling.

 The Woman’s Clinic

 The Woman’s Clinic’s board-certified physicians limit our medical practice to women’s health care in routine and high-risk gynecology and obstetrics.
 For more information about traveling during pregnancy, contact The Woman’s Clinic at (501) 664-4131, to make an appointment to see a Little Rock OBGYN.